rperez025/deep-learning-challenge/README_Step_4_Module 21 - Neural Network Model Report.md

     * For Step 1 and 2, removed the EIN and NAME features since they do not have a meaningful relationship with the outcome/analysis.

-    * For Step 3, removed EIN again, however, decided to remove STATUS, and SPECIAL_CONSIDERATIONS features since there are small percentages of projects that are in the minority categories.
+    * For Step 3, removed EIN again, hover, decided to remove STATUS, and SPECIAL_CONSIDERATIONS features since there are small percentages of projects that are in the minority categories.

 * **Compiling, Training, and Evaluating the Model**